mattermost/docs/source/boards/work-with-cards.rst

 Boards supports a wide range of fully customizable property types:

 - **Text** can be used to add short notes to a card.
 An advantage of the text property over card descriptions is that it can be `shown on the board <https://docs.mattermost.com/boards/work-with-cards.html#toggle-properties-shown-on-a-board>`_ without needing to open the card.
 - **Numbers** are useful to capture metrics such as task sizing or effort estimates.
-Use in conjunction with Calculations to get the most out of the number property type.
+Use in conjunction with calculations to get the most out of the number property type.
 - **Email** and **Phone** can be used to record contact information.
 - **URL** can be used to provide a link to a pull request or relevant website.
 Clicking on the box of a URL property will automatically open the link in a new tab on your browser.
 Hover over the box to surface options to copy or edit the URL.
 - **Select** and **Multi-select** allows you to create a predefined list of options that can be color-coded and displayed as badges on the card to indicate things like status and priority.